Greenpilot4/anti-clown-discord/README.md

 # Anti Clown
-Tired of the cringe 12 year olds spamming the clown emoji?
+Tired of cringe 12 year olds spamming the clown emoji?
 Use this bot to prevent people from using the clown emoji!
 ## General Bot Setup
 Visit https://discord.com/developers/applications and login.